Laura-Ella/pinstagram500-api/README.md

 * Axios
 * Nodemon
 * Postman
-* Knowledgw on requesting API's
+* Understanding how to request API's

 ## Dependencies
 * axios